Veerendravikas04/Mini_project/README.md

 ---

-## you have to run the coded and downlod the .pth file yourself
+## you have to run the code and downlod the .pth file yourself
-  Run the code in your local and download the .ptth file
+  Run the code in your local and download the .pth file and attach the .pth file to your backend
 ---

 ## ⚙️ Setup Instructions